 Bring donations to the school!

-As of June 2008, this is what we can use if you are coming to Isla and want to bring donations for the school.
-We distribute these donations a number of ways, including:
+As of October 2007, this is what we can use if you are coming to Isla and want to bring donations for the school.
+We distribute these donations a number of ways, including a) selling them at our school special sales at very low prices to distribute them respectfully throughout the community and make a little money for the school; b) giving to specific families we know have need; and c) giving school supplies to teachers and students at the local school elementary school.

 Here are some specific suggestions of what we use at the school and donate in the community: